 Are You Ready?

 Every year people across the country find themselves facing situations and disasters they failed to plan for.
-Here in Arizona, long-term power failures, excessive heat and flooding can result in you being stranded in your home, vehicle or workplace.
+Here in Arizona, wild fires, long-term power failures, excessive heat and flooding can result in you being stranded in your home, vehicle or workplace.
 Planning can save your life.
-Join us to learn practical steps you can take now that will help you in the future.
-People who have disabilities, family members, care givers, service providers and the general public are encouraged to attend this free workshop in Tucson.
-Presented by the Arizona Statewide Independent Living Council and the Arizona Department of Health Services.
+People who have disabilities, family members, care givers, service providers and the general public are encouraged to attend this free workshop presented by the Arizona Statewide Independent Living Council and the Arizona Department of Health Services.

 Share your Healthcare Experiences

 Have you experience difficulties accessing healthcare services?
 Have you ever been told that a test or exam could not be done because the office or equipment was not accessible because of your disability?
 Have you had difficulty communicating with a doctor because an interpreter or assistive listening device was not provided to you?
 Is filling out forms difficult because your medical provider fails to make them available in an alternative format or does not offer assistance completing them?

 The Arizona Statewide Independent Living Council has launched a survey designed to gather input from people who have disabilities, their family members and caregivers from across Arizona.
 The survey seeks to gather information in areas including physical access to healthcare facilities, issues faced by individuals with sensory related disabilities, how medical providers respond to accommodation requests and provides individuals with a platform for sharing healthcare related experiences.
 Go here to complete this important survey.